Updated February 3, 2023

 I still like visualization.

 Some people swear by things like the law of attraction and positive energy, made popular by The Secret, by Rhonda Byrne.
 I’ve heard Jim Carrey and Steve Harvey make cases for it too.

-I’m a bit cynical of the law of attraction stuff, but there’s nothing wrong with creating the image in your mind of what you want to build in this world.
+There’s nothing wrong with creating the image in your mind of what you want to build in this world.